 Everyone makes laundry mistakes.
 Sometimes the solution is simple, but some mistakes are hard to fix.
 Fortunately, there is hope for even the toughest laundry errors.

 It may seem hopeless, but there is a tiny glimmer of a chance that you can still wear that sweater.
 It’s worth a try to attempt to reshape a wet sweater to its original size.
 Add 2-3 tablespoonfuls of hair conditioner to a bucket of room temperature water.
 Put the sweater in the bucket to soak for about 5 minutes.
 Lay the sweater on a clean dry towel and slowly and gently try to stretch the fibers and reshape the garment before allowing it to dry on the towel.

-Once a stain has been dried, it’s very hard to remove, but it is possible.
-Try repeating the steps for the individual stain.
+Once a stain has been dried it’s very hard to remove, but it is possible.
+If you've already used a stain remover, try using it again.
 More than likely you’ll need to soak the stain or use a more aggressive stain remover.
 On white clothes, try using lemon juice and placing the garment in the sun.
 Both the lemon juice and the sun will work as bleaching agents.
 Be sure to rinse the clothing thoroughly before rewashing.

 A red sock in the washer with your whites can leave you seeing rose-colored laundry.
 To try to fix this problem you’ll need Rit Color Remover.
 This product works wonders on white laundry that had dye transfer on it.
 The Rit Color Remover can also be effective at removing dye on some colored or patterned backgrounds, although you run the risk of having the original color or pattern of the garment damaged.

 Crayons in the dryer result in streaks of colored wax melted around the drum.
 To get rid of it, start with scraping off as much of the wax as you can.
 Use a stiff item like an old credit card which does a good job of scraping within scratching up the dryer itself.